 Before Atsushi Onita became one of the most renowned names in Puroresu and the pro wrestling world, his family used to be in the cloth business until his father died when he was around 14 years old.
 Onita needed to find a way to help his family, and in late 1972, AJPW (All Japan Pro Wrestling, founded by Shoei Baba and two of Rikidozan’s sons) held its first show.
 Onita saw an opportunity the following year when AJPW’s dojo opened and became one of the first to enroll as a student along with his future partner (and sometimes rival), Masa Fuchi.

 Once he graduated, the first 3 to 4 years would see him as a preliminary worker in the undercard along with Fuchi.
-In 1981, Onita and Fuchi were sent to Puerto Rico and the Dominican Republic.
-In the Dominican Republic, Onita, being just a “green boy” at the time and perhaps a little arrogant, refused to put over the promotion’s star and worked stiffer than expected.
-Afterward, returning to the locker room, four wrestlers awaited him and he got the tar beaten out of him for almost 45 minutes.
+In 1980, Onita and Fuchi were sent to Puerto Rico and the Dominican Republic.
+In the Dominican Republic, Onita, being just a “green boy” at the time and perhaps a little arrogant, refused to put over the promotion’s star and owner Jack Veneno.
+They wanted Onita to lose in two straight falls, but instead, he worked stiffer than expected.
+Afterward, returning to the locker room, four wrestlers awaited him and he got the tar beaten out of him.
 Fuchi was unable to help safeguard him because they purposely locked him out.

 Once recovered and with Baba’s connections, Onita contacted Terry Funk where he and Fuchi could wrestle in the Amarillo, Texas territory along with San Antonio as well.
 He later moved on to Memphis and later Mississippi where he and his partner Masa Fuchi took part in the third “Tupelo Concession Stand Brawl” in 1981, similar to the first one from 1979 involving Jerry Lawler and Bill Dundee vs Wayne Farris (later Honky Tonk Man) and Larry Latham (Moondog Spot).
 The team from Japan faced the young upstarts of Eddie Gilbert and Ricky Morton.